The focal point in art is one of the most important concepts you will need to learn as an artist.

 Would you want people to look at the bottom corners of your painting?
 Probably not.

 The optimal positioning of your focal point is around the center of your painting, but not directly in the center (however this is not a strict rule).
-A focal point which is positioned directly in the center of a painting may appear unnatural.
+A focal point that is positioned directly in the center of a painting may appear unnatural.
 An off-center positioning is generally considered to appear much more natural.

 This article on the rule of thirds should provide some more insight on where to place your focal point.